Straight to the Point

 - Ninja Foodi 2-Basket Air Fryer: This dual-basket air fryer just didn’t cook food effectively.
 Its basket easily slid out of the machine with the slightest tilt (like if you were putting it on the countertop).
 This caused the basket to fall onto my toes…ouch.

-- TaoTronics Air Fryer: Though it performed admirably in cooking tests, I found its touchscreen interface to be too cluttered.
+- TaoTronics Air Fryer: Though it performed admirably, we found its touchscreen interface to be too cluttered.
 It appears to be discontinued, too.

-- Ninja Max XL Air Fryer (AF161): This 5.5-quart model performed fine in tests but was outdone by my top picks that were the same size or larger and were also cheaper.
+- Ninja Max XL Air Fryer (AF161): This 5.5-quart model performed fine in tests but was outdone by our top picks that were the same size or larger and were also cheaper.

 - Cosori VeSync Pro II Air Fryer: In multiple tests, this air fryer didn’t crisp thoroughly enough.